rlymbur/amazon-vpc-lattice-mcp-server/README.md

 # Amazon VPC Lattice MCP Server

-A Model Context Protocol (MCP) server that provides tools for accessing and managing source information.
+A Model Context Protocol (MCP) server that provides tools for accessing and managing AWS VPC Lattice resources and related documentation.

 ## Features

 The server provides five main tools:

-1. `list_sources`: Lists all available sources with their URLs
+1. `list_sources`: Lists all available sources with their URLs and sample prompts
 2. `get_source_prompts`: Gets sample prompts for a specific source
 3. `list_prompts`: Lists all available prompt templates
 4. `get_prompts`: Gets details of a specific prompt template